 Sitting behind or on top of the outer ear, a BTE design utilizes a tube that connects to an ear mold or tip inside of your ear canal.
 With the widest selection of colors, sizes, features, degrees of power, and battery types, BTE’s are so small that they are often unnoticeable to others.
 Some of the various BTE styles include:

 A speaker built into the ear tip instead of the body of the device is what makes RITE hearing aids different.
-Their size is similar to that of a Mini BTE and they are nearly invisible to others.
+Their size is like that of a Mini BTE and they are nearly invisible to others.
 Mini RITE’s are also an option.

 Patients can enjoy more features and a longer battery life with a BTE with Earmold.
 It uses a custom-shaped earmold at the tip of its tubing, directing sound straight to the ear canal.
 These devices are slightly larger and use a shape that follows the contour of your ear.